 Licensure: Licensed Marriage and Family Therapy Associate (LMFT-A) in Texas #205489

-Supervised by Nadine Greer, LMFT-S
+Supervised by Nadine Greer, Certified EFCT Therapist, LMFT-S #203096

 Training:

-Advanced Training in EFT
+Advanced Training in Emotionally Focused Couples Therapy (EFCT)

 UT Southwestern’s Family Studies Center – EFT